Shiyu-Zheng/Artevia/README.md

 `site/CNAME` is present but ignored, because publishing happens through a workflow rather than from a branch.
 The domain is set in Settings → Pages.

-**When a change looks like it hasn't deployed**, add `?v=2` to the URL before assuming the build failed.
-It has been a stale cache every time so far.

 ---

 ## Working on it

 Open `site/index.html` in a browser.
 That's the whole workflow.

-**When a change looks like it didn't apply, it's the CSS cache.** Private window, or disable cache in devtools.

 **Edit in place.** No versioned filenames, no dated backups — git holds every previous state.

+**When a change looks like it hasn't applied, it's the cache.** Add `?v=2` to the URL, or use a private window with devtools cache disabled, before assuming the build failed.
+It has been a stale cache every time so far.

 ---

-## Known gaps

-- No meta description or Open Graph tags, so a shared link previews as a bare URL with no card.
-- `privacy.html` and `terms.html` name **Shiyu Zheng** as the legal operator while the rest of the site reads **Alina Zheng**.
-Deliberate — the contracting party has to be legally identifiable — but undecided.
-- The nav wordmark is a placeholder, not a logo.
-- No 404 page, no analytics, no link checking or HTML validation in CI.
+Known gaps, decisions and the reasoning behind them are kept privately in `~/Desktop/ArteVia`, not in this repo.